laggykiller/sticker-convert/docs/guide_kakao.md

 ## How to get auth_token
 ### Method 1: Get auth_token from KakaoTalk Desktop application (Recommended)
 - `sticker-convert` will get auth_token from KakaoTalk Desktop application.
 - If you are using Linux, you can install Windows version using wine.
-Remember to set Windows Version to "Windows 10" in `winecfg`
+Remember to set Windows Version to "Windows 10" in `winecfg` (`winecfg -v win10`) and install wine mono.

 GUI:
 1. Download and Login to KakaoTalk Desktop